YaserMarey/tf_exp/README.md

 ### Experiment # 2
 In this experiment I am developing a template like code that has the needed steps to train and classify images.
-I am testing this template with two datasets:
+I am testing this template with two datasets and I am using CNN as the following:

-Convolutional Neural Network to Detect Handwritten Digits - MINST DataSet http://yann.lecun.com/exdb/mnist/ Convolutional Neural Network to Detect Fashion Articles - Fashion-MINST DataSet https://github.com/zalandoresearch/fashion-mnist
+Convolutional Neural Network to Detect Handwritten Digits - MINST DataSet http://yann.lecun.com/exdb/mnist/

+Convolutional Neural Network to Detect Fashion Articles - Fashion-MINST DataSet https://github.com/zalandoresearch/fashion-mnist

 #### DataSet